ogradyc01/GoldenCheetah/UG_Glossary.md

 `TSB®` : Training Stress Balance. (it relates to your form or freshness)

 `TSS®` : Training Stress Score.
-A quantification of the training session that takes into account the duration and intensity of the training.
+A quantification of the training session that takes into account the duration and intensity of the training based on the power data.
+It's intended to estimate the training load and physiological stress created by that session (it's conceptually modeled after the heart rate-based training impulse, TRIMP).

 `P-max` : maximal power over one full rotation of the cranks.